 Extending outward from the open, glazed penthouse are four steel-framed trellises with retractable Sunbrella cloth canopies.
-This cloth material is durable, being specifically designed to be used in awnings, and easily-replaced once it has worn out, though the charcoal gray color proposed seems dark, especially when compared to the similar dark coloring of the stucco walls.
-Sunbrella fabric in natural (white), parchment, cadet grey, silver, silica silver, or oyster may instead be a better choice that keeps the building out of excessive shadow while at the same time providing additional canopies which create a more cohesive composition with the proposed translucent glass awnings and canopies below.
-Regardless, these trellises form an extension of the glazed penthouse, and through the use of similar framing materials, integrate well with its design.
+This cloth material is durable, being specifically designed to be used in awnings, and easily-replaced once it has worn out.
+The "cadet grey" color chosen will not be as dark and shadowy as the previously proposed "charcoal grey", yet it will still be similar in color to the stucco walls, helping to further unify the building's composition.
+These trellises form an extension of the glazed penthouse, and through the use of similar framing materials, integrate well with its design.
 A similar trellis is proposed at the third floor outdoor terrace.
-The top of this trellis lies at the top of the transom windows behind, and the structural steel tube framing aligns with the mullions in the windows behind it.
+The top of this trellis aligns with the transom windows behind, and the structural steel tube framing aligns with the mullions in the windows behind it.

 A bluestone pedestal paver system is used on the roof as the walking surface.
 This material blends in well with the predominating gray-colored stucco and forms a neutral background on the roof.
-The guardrail, composed of CMU blocks covered with stucco and capped with precast concrete and a simple glass balustrade.
-Breaking the consistency of this system at the central bays on the west and north facades, the glass balustrade guardrail is replaced with a steel guardrail composed of the same simple rail and balusters found on the Juliette balconies and anchored into a lower CMU block wall.
-For greater coherency, the glass and CMU guardrail should instead be continuous through these areas.
-A similar situation occurs at the third floor roof terrace where the high parapet wall is broken to allow Juliette balconies to extend out at the northern and southern bays on the west façade and at the westernmost bay on the north façade.
-Here, too, for greater coherency, the solid, stucco-clad parapet walls should be continuous through these areas.
+The guardrail, composed of CMU blocks covered with stucco and capped with precast concrete and a steel guardrail composed of the same simple rail and balusters found on the Juliette balconies and anchored into a lower CMU block wall.
+At the third floor roof terrace, a similar condition exists on the west and north facades where the high parapet wall notched to allow steel railings to extend for the length of the windows behind, picking up on the patterning established by the Juliette balconies below.
+Two alternatives are proposed for this notch and rail-one with a 24" deep notch and subsequent 24" tall rail-the other at 8".
+As discussed under Findings for 2, 3, P1, P2, & D7, a condition of approval has been added limiting the notch and rail to 8".